kushaldas/pym/docs/looping.rst

 =====
 List datastructure

 We are going to learn a data structure called list before we go ahead to learn more on looping.
-Lists an be written as a list of comma-separated values (items) between square brackets.
+Lists can be written as a list of comma-separated values (items) between square brackets.

 ::